meilisearch/integration-guides/archived/resources/demos.md

 # Integration team demos

+:warning: This is a responsibility of the Meilisearch DevRel team now.

 The integration team is also responsible for maintaining some Meilisearch indexes and demos that can be useful for the users and the developers.

 ## Meilisearch instance